Mesh

 Hex

-The Hex module encodes binary data as lowercase hexadecimal.
+The Hex module encodes and decodes the UTF-8 bytes of String values.
 Decoding is case-insensitive and returns Result<String, String>.
+Use Bytes.to_hex and Bytes.from_hex for arbitrary binary values.

 mesh